Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis: System Model

 Let $Q_n(t)\in\mathcal{Q}\triangleq\{I,W,S\}$ be the state of device $n$ at time $t$.
 Then, let $X_q(t)$ be the fraction of devices in state $q\in\mathcal{Q}$ at time $t$, given by:

 where $\bs{1}(\cdot)$ is the indicator function.
 Define $\bs{X}(t)\triangleq (X_q(t))_{q\in\mathcal{Q}}$.
 The state dynamics $\{Q_n(t),t\geq 0\}$ of each device $n$ will be a finite state continuous-time Markov chain (CTMC).
 When the device is in state (I), if there is a new arriving status update, then it will transit to state (W) with rate $\lambda$.
 When the device is in state (W), the probability that any channel is sensed busy is $\frac{1}{M}NX_S(t) = \gamma X_S(t)$.
-Thus, the transition rate from state (W) to state (S) is $w_n(1-\gamma X_S(t))$, which is referred to as the effective waiting rate.
-When the device is in state (S), it will transit to state (I) after the device completes the transmission of one statue update to the receiver.
+Thus, the transition rate from state (W) to state (S) is $w_n(1-\gamma X_S(t))$.\footnote{\textcolor{black}{Note that $X_S(t)$ is the fraction of IoT devices occupying the channels.
+As there will be at most $M$ IoT devices occupying the channels, we have $X_S(t)\leq M/N$, which implies $\gamma X_S(t)\leq 1$.}} Note that the back-off process of each device is unchanged and its waiting rate is still $w$.
+When the device is in state (S), it will transit to state (I) after the device completes the transmission of one status update to the receiver.
 For the scheme without preemption in service, it is obvious that the transition rate is $\mu$.
 For the scheme with preemption in service, although a random number of status updates in service may be preempted, the service rate is $\mu$ for all status updates throughout the service period.
 Thus, the service period is memoryless in nature and is independent of the number of status updates that get preempted\cite{8469047}.
 Therefore, the corresponding transition rate is also $\mu$.
 Fig.~\ref{fig:ctmc} illustrates the state transitions diagram of the CTMC $\{Q_n(t),t\geq 0\}$.
 Let $\bs{\pi}_n\triangleq(\pi_{n,q})_{q\in\mathcal{Q}}$ be the stationary distribution of the CTMC of device $n$.

 We adopt the AoI as our key performance metric to characterize the timeliness of the status information at the receiver for each device $n$, which is defined as the time elapsed since the most recently received status update was collected at device $n$\cite{6195689}.
 In the following sections, we first analyze the average AoI and the average peak AoI of each device under the stationary distribution $\bs{\pi}_n$ of the Markov process $\{Q_n(t),t\geq 0\}$ in Section~\ref{sec:aoi_analysis}.
 The analytical results allow us to better understand the benefits of preemption in service for improving the AoI performance and the effects of the system parameters on the average AoI and average peak AoI.
 Then, in Section~\ref{sec:mfg}, we formulate a noncooperative medium access game using which each device $n\in\mathcal{N}$ optimizes its waiting rate $w_n$ so as to minimize its average AoI or average peak AoI under an average energy cost constraint on channel sensing and packet transmitting.
 By analyzing this game using a mean-field approximation, we can understand the strategic behavior of IoT devices in minimizing their AoI performance for the system with a large number of devices and obtain design insights for practical ultra-dense IoT systems.